cloud-carbon-footprint/cloud-carbon-footprint/README.md

 ### Running the web-app with real data

 A few steps are required to run the app with real data, that are different for each cloud provider.
 Check out the steps for each cloud provider here:

 - [AWS](docs/AWS.md)
 - [GCP](docs/GCP.md)
 - [Azure](docs/Azure.md)

+#### Custom Date Configuration

+When starting up the app, we have provided the option to configure in a few ways:

+- Date Range
+  - In your `packages/client/.env` file, you can provide the following variables for a custom date range:
+    - `REACT_APP_DATE_RANGE_TYPE` (example values: day(s), week(s), month(s), etc..)
+    - `REACT_APP_DATE_RANGE_VALUE` (example values: number correlating to day/week/month etc..)
+- Group By Timestamp in Queries
+  - In your `packages/api/.env` file, you can provide the following variable for a custom query option to group the data by date type:
+    - `GROUP_QUERY_RESULTS_BY` (example values: day, week, month, quarter, year)

 ## Running the CLI